MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/deploy-examples.md

 - "@azure Help me deploy my application to Azure."
 - "@azure How can I deploy this app?"
-- "@azure Can you deploy my code to Azure please."
+- "@azure Can you deploy my code to Azure please?"
-- "@azure Can you help me deploy my project to Azure."
+- "@azure Can you help me deploy my project to Azure?"
 - "@azure Deploy this project to Azure."
 - "@azure Go deploy this project."
 - "@azure I'd like to deploy my app."